apache/flink-cdc/docs/content/connectors/mysql-cdc.md

 #### Q5: How to config tableList when we build mysql-cdc source in datastream API?

 The tableList is using full path rather than table name in datastream API.
 For mysql-cdc, the tableList is like 'my_db.my_table'.

+#### Q6: How to config mysql server timezone in DataStream API?

+User who use DataStream API should deal the timezone in their custom deserializer like RowDataDebeziumDeserializeSchema.